Shrink Wrap: The Differences Between PVC, Polyolefin, And Polyethylene

 - #3 Recyclable material (certain conditions apply)

 POF Shrink Wrap

 Polyolefin shrink is an extremely durable and versatile 'premium' shrink wrap.
-It has taken the place of PVC mentioned above in many applications, and is also an FDA-approved food-safe material.
+It has taken the place of PVC mentioned above in many applications and is also an FDA-approved food-safe material.
 Polyolefin materials are available with different characteristics, including cross-linked wrap that provides high-tensile strength and incredible clarity for high-speed packaging applications.
-Cross-linked wrap also prevents buildup on sealing components of machinery.
+The cross-linked wrap also prevents buildup on sealing components of your packaging machinery.

-With added strength, the ability to create longer rolls of wrap with thinner gauges available that allow for less roll change-over and increased efficiency and productivity.
-Polyolefin shrink wrap has excellent puncture-resistance and seal-strength, allowing for irregular-shaped items to have excellent protection throughout its supply chain life-cycle.
-POF is available in thicknesses as low as 35-gauge (.35 mil), and is more commonly available in 45,60, 75 and 100 (1 mil) gauges.
+With added strength, the ability to create longer rolls of wrap with thinner gauges available allows for less roll change-over and increased efficiency and productivity.
+Polyolefin shrink wrap has excellent puncture resistance and seal strength, allowing for irregular-shaped items to have excellent protection throughout their supply chain life-cycle.
+POF is available in thicknesses as low as 35-gauge (.35 mil) and is more commonly available in 45,60, 75, and 100 (1 mil) gauges.

-The versatility and fairly low-cost that POF offers for multiple machines and packaging forms makes it a go-to form of protective packaging manufacturers of any size.
-In some instances POF will need perforations added to the wrap; tiny holes added to the wrap before application which allow air to escape during the shrinking process for a smooth package.
+The versatility and fairly low cost that POF offers for multiple machines and packaging forms make it a go-to form of protective packaging manufacturers of any size.
+In some instances POF will need perforations added to the wrap; tiny holes added to the wrap before application which allows air to escape during the shrinking process for a smooth package.
 Pre-perforated shrink wrap is available by many suppliers for this reason.